**Original post has been updated to reflect new UCaaS trends in 2020

 Why the tremendous growth in UCaaS?

-The buzz word in the private sector is productivity.
-Business is booming in America, unemployment is at a historic low, and firms are looking for the next tool to make them more competitive.
-Part of the reason for the rise in demand for UCaaS is cost-savings.
+Another driver for the rise in demand for UCaaS is cost-savings.
 Hosted communications are far less expansive than on-premise systems, and they are almost always more secure from malicious attacks.
 This makes UCaaS an attractive alternative to traditional on-premise communications systems in enterprise and large businesses.

 A hosted UC also has a suite of advantages over on-premise systems that make them desirable services for enterprise businesses.
 First, UCaaS is scalable with little cost or effort.
 Scalability is exceedingly essential for companies who expect to experience growth.
 UCaaS also makes communications more flexible in regards to how employees use them.
 Since hosted communications are internet-based, employees can access and use their work phone wherever there is an internet connection.